 Waterford, the oldest city in Ireland, pulses with a history that stretches back over a millennium.
 Founded by Viking settlers in 914 AD, it was once a formidable stronghold and a pivotal trading port.
 The Waterford Viking and Medieval Trail tours are your gateway to uncovering this extraordinary past.
 These excursions delve into the heart of the city, tracing the footsteps of Norse invaders and the subsequent Norman lords who shaped its destiny.
 You'll encounter a city where every cobblestone seems to whisper tales of battles, kings, and the everyday lives of its inhabitants across centuries.
 From the imposing Reginald's Tower, a Viking landmark that has stood sentinel for over 800 years, to the atmospheric medieval walls and streets, these tours bring the city's vibrant narrative to life.
 Expect to learn about the city's strategic importance, its resilience through sieges, and its enduring legacy as a centre of craftsmanship and commerce.
 It's a journey that offers a unique perspective on Irish history, showcasing how different cultures and eras have left their indelible mark on this captivating corner of the South East.

-Discover our top picks for waterford viking and medieval trail in South East Ireland
+Looking to book?
+View all available waterford viking and medieval trail in South East Ireland with live pricing and instant confirmation.

 Journey into Waterford, a city founded by Vikings, offering a unique glimpse into Ireland's earliest urban history.